Gas Flare Monitoring

 Figure 3: FLIR A310

 The FLIR A310 cameras provide several features that facilitate automatic control.
 As a starting point, the camera senses flame temperature and size, key elements in a control scheme.
-This calibrated data can be communicated via the A310 Ethernet port to a PLC or PC running IMC Flare Guard Software, using either a wireless access point, fiber optic cable, or CAT-6 Ethernet cable.
+This calibrated data can be communicated via the A310 Ethernet port to a PLC or PC running IMC Flare Guard Software, using either a wireless access point, fibre optic cable, or CAT-6 Ethernet cable.
 If data falls outside the user’s preset limits, the camera can send alarm signals to the control room via the data I/O port.
 In addition, A310 cameras can also be configured to automatically send numerical data and images via SMS or Ethernet to a PC via e-mail (SMTP) or FTP protocol whenever a data set point is reached, thereby creating a record for subsequent review.

 Figure 4:Thermal Camera Integration